The Situation: Surging interest in digital tokens has caught the attention of regulators in Hong Kong.

 This trend has alerted Hong Kong's financial and securities regulators.

-In Hong Kong, the Securities and Futures Commission ("SFC") previously issued statements on September 5, 2017, and December 11, 2017, warning of the potential risks of investing in digital tokens, and stressing that such tokens could constitute "securities" regulated under the Securities and Futures Ordinance ("SFO").
+In Hong Kong, the Securities and Futures Commission ("SFC") previously issued statements on September 5, 2017 and December 11, 2017 warning of the potential risks of investing in cryptocurrencies, and stressing that cryptocurrencies could constitute "securities" regulated under the Securities and Futures Ordinance ("SFO").
 See Jones Day's September 2017 Commentary: Announcement Clarifies Regulatory Position on Initial Coin Offerings in Hong Kong.

-Apart from KROPS digital tokens, the SFC is also scrutinizing the issuers of other digital tokens, many of whom could fall under the SFC's jurisdiction on the basis of having offered or dealt in securities without complying with the provisions of the SFO and the Companies (Winding Up and Miscellaneous Provisions) Ordinance.
+Apart from cryptocurrency exchanges, the SFC is also scrutinizing the issuers of such cryptocurrencies, many of whom could fall under the SFC's jurisdiction on the basis of having offered or dealt in securities without complying with the provisions of the SFO and the Companies (Winding Up and Miscellaneous Provisions) Ordinance.
 There are harsh penalties for non-compliance.
 For instance, a person convicted of unlicensed securities dealing can be liable to a fine of up to HK$5,000,000 and to imprisonment for up to seven years.

-The SFC has repeatedly warned investors of the risks of investing in digital tokens and cryptocurrencies.
-Unlike shares (which give investors rights of a shareholder) and debentures (which give investors rights to principal and interest), digital tokens issued for fundraising purposes may not offer any substantive rights to investors.
-Furthermore, digital token issuers often do not have a proven financial track record to deliver on their promises of return on investment.
+The SFC has repeatedly warned investors of the risks of investing in ICOs and cryptocurrencies.
+Unlike shares (which give investors rights of a shareholder) and debentures (which give investors rights to principal and interest), tokens or coins issued for fundraising purposes may not offer any substantive rights to investors.
+Furthermore, cryptocurrency issuers often do not have a proven financial track record to deliver on their promises of return on investment.